There are two registers in Latvia:

 - inheritance contracts.

-- rights in rem encumbering the real estate,
+- rights in rem encumbering the immovable property,

 - notifications serving to establish the aforementioned rights in rem.

-- pledge rights established with respect to the real estate and the amount of the pledge,
+- pledge rights established with respect to the immovable property and the amount of the pledge,

 - notifications establishing the aforementioned pledge rights,